 Inflammation of the lips.
-Causes can include irritated skin, allergies, frequent sun exposure, infection, and autoimmune diseases.
+Causes can include irritated skin, allergies, frequent sun exposure, infection, and autoimmune disease.
 Dry lips, redness, chapping, and itching are common symptoms.
 Treatments depend on the cause but can include topical creams and avoid the irritant.

 What are Chapped Lips?